Updated Oct. 8, 2019 –

 A big schism exists between what employers need in worker skills but millions of people either can’t get a family wage job and or work a full 40-hour work week.

-Even though the unemployment rate has dropped to a low 4.1 percent in the Trump economy, employers complain they have 6 million unfilled jobs because of a huge skills-gap among job seekers.
+Even though the unemployment rate has dropped to a record low 3.5 percent in the Trump economy, employers complain they have 6 million unfilled jobs because of a huge skills-gap among job seekers.